 The fact that US digital ad spending reached $72.09 billion last year means consumers are getting hit with more ads in more places than they ever have before.
 Marketers would like to call that a good thing, but people are engaging with ads less and less.
 Response rates in 1997 were around 7%, but today, that response rate has dropped to about .1 percent.

 Ad fatigue has officially descended on the nation, sending marketers searching for ways to ensure their messages rise to the top.
-Before your customers start boycotting or complaining about you (as some have threatened to do to overzealous advertisers), let’s take a look at some ways you can serve messaging that feels new, relevant, and effective with minimal effort on your part.
+Before your customers start boycotting or complaining about you, let’s take a look at some ways you can serve ads that feels new, relevant, and effective with minimal effort on your part.

 Digital ad spend will only continue to increase as consumer eyeballs and attention abandon more traditional forms of media.
 The most successful marketers will be those who understand the importance of unique, compelling social creative, and can move quickly to ensure that’s what they’re showing consumers at all times.